History of Spain (1700–1808): Military conflicts

 Philip was often dominated in his policies by his second wife, Elizabeth Farnese.
-He adopted an aggressive foreign policy that invested Spain in a series of costly wars throughout his reign.
-The loss of so much of the European territory promised to him by Charles II's decree and Philip V's personal ambition put him at unease with the Treaty of Utrecht.
+He adopted an aggressive foreign policy that involved Spain in a series of costly wars throughout his reign.
+The loss of so much of the European territory promised to him by Charles II's will and Philip V's personal ambition put him at unease with the Treaty of Utrecht.
 Philip's wife Elizabeth, a member of the ducal house of Parma, and her favorite minister, Cardinal Giulio Alberoni, desired to have their claims in Italy and those of Philip restored.
-But an alliance of France, Britain, and the Dutch Republic challenged Spain's ambitions which threatened the peace of Europe.
+But an alliance of France, Britain, and the Dutch Republic challenged Spain's ambitions, which threatened the peace of Europe.
 In 1717, Philip invaded Sardinia, one of the territories lost to Austria after the War of the Spanish Succession.
-The invasion of Sicily thereafter prompted the formation of the Quadruple Alliance of Britain, France, Austria, and the Netherlands to oppose Philip's ambitions.
+The invasion of Sicily thereafter prompted the formation of the Quadruple Alliance of Britain, France, Austria, and the Dutch to oppose Philip's ambitions.
 In 1720, embarrassed by the failure of Spanish arms at sea and on land in the War of the Quadruple Alliance, Philip dismissed Alberoni and signed a peace treaty with Austria, with both sides recognizing the Treaty of Utrecht.

-The Spanish again attempted to regain some of their lost territory in the Anglo-Spanish War of 1727–1729.
-An alliance was concluded in 1725 with the Austrians, who agreed to help the Spanish in retaking key naval bases in the Mediterranean - Menorca and Gibraltar – from the British.
+The Spanish again attempted to regain some of their lost territory in the Anglo-Spanish War (1727–1729).
+An alliance was concluded in 1725 with the Austrians, who agreed to help the Spanish in retaking key naval bases in the Mediterranean—Menorca and Gibraltar—from the British.